tushar2malhan/tushar2malhan/README.md

 - 👋 Hi, I’m @tushar malhan
 - 👀 I’m interested in Python AI ML AUTOMATION
-- 💞️ I’m looking to collaborate with everyone
+- ➕ I’m looking to collaborate with One who thinks that they can be Productive

 <!---
 tushar2malhan/tushar2malhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.